ikapadata/pykapa/README.md

 This worksheet allows you to back your data on [Dropbox](http://dropbox.com).
 You have to create this worksheet and its columns.
 It consist of only two colums, **dropbox_dir** and **dropbox_token**.
 View [generate dropbox token](https://blogs.dropbox.com/developers/2014/05/generate-an-access-token-for-your-own-account/) to follow the instruction on how to obtain an access token.

 ## 1.3. **Programmatically Created Sheets**
 The following worksheets are created automatically when the program is running.
 You must not create any worksheet with the following names.

 ### [dashboard](https://docs.google.com/spreadsheets/d/1J7vr1fY8PlsXcAlCewMDBbMsxdHICZPR7CoPby-MYBs/edit#gid=951543888)
 This worksheet is created automatically if the survey or messages worksheets have the **dashboard_state** column with TRUE values.
 You can then use the data in this worksheet to create dashboards using Data Studio.
+You can add new columns with formulas to calculate or format values to be used in the dashboard.
+When using [ARRAYFORMULA()](https://support.google.com/docs/answer/3093275?hl=en-GB) you will have to add the following formula in the script editor to clear the worksheet and keep the formula alive when new records are written.
+Substitute **RANGE_OF_NEW_COLUMNS** with the correct range.

+`function clear_cells () {
+   var app = SpreadsheetApp;
+   var activeSheet = app.getActiveSpreadsheet().getSheetByName("dashboard");
+   activeSheet.getRange("RANGE_OF_NEW_COLUMNS").clearContent();
+}`

 # 2. Run Python Script